Introduction

 E-learning courses are completely delivered online, do not usually involve instructors, and allow you to attend them at any time, according to the validity period set both for the course and for your enrollment.

-Accessing an E-Learning Course
+Accessing an e-learning course

-Playing an E-Learning Course
+Playing an e-learning course

-Select a lesson from the course syllabus, check its details (if any) in the Lesson Details area under the course player and click on the Start Learning Now button to start playing it.
-If the course has a linear structure, you'll have to complete the lessons in the sequence set by the syllabus.
-If the course is more modular, you may be able to skip around and choose the lessons in your preferred order.
+If the course has a linear structure, you have to complete the lessons in the sequence set in the syllabus.
+If the course is more modular, you can skip around and choose the lessons in your preferred order.

 As you complete each lesson, the status of your progress in the course is tracked, so you can keep track of where you are in the course and what you still need to complete.
 This also allows you to stop and resume the course at any time.

-Please Note!
+Please note.
 For proper tracking, configure your browser not to block pop-ups, and avoid incognito windows.

-A course is considered completed when all of the lessons are completed.
 Check your progress in the area under the course description.

 Actions